T809DATA/T809DATA_2024/03_linear_regression/README.md

 An example of a regression task might be to predict what $a, b, c$ are given a feature set of multiple $(x, y)$ values.

-In this assignment we will be using a altered version of the Iris dataset were we have ditched the class label targets and replaced them with the last feature column (representing the pedal length of the flower).
+In this assignment we will be using an altered version of the Iris dataset were we have ditched the class label targets and replaced them with the last feature column (representing the pedal length of the flower).
 You can load this data with `tools.load_regression_iris`.

 # Pytorch

-In this assignment we are going to use Pytorch instead of Numpy to handle arrays and matrices.
+From now on we are going to start relying on Pytorch to handle arrays and matrices as opposed to Numpy.
+Although Numpy will continue to be useful, we will take this opportunity to get familiar with the Pytorch library.
 Pytorch stores arrays and matrices in [Tensors](https://pytorch.org/tutorials/beginner/introyt/tensors_deeper_tutorial.html).
 In future assignments we will be using Tensors to create more complicated models including Neural Networks.